New Right (South Korea): History

-Initially, these "New Right" groups contained many figures connected to the traditional conservative establishment and as a result they struggled to differentiate themselves from old-school conservatives for a time.
-This could be seen following the victory of conservative Lee Myung-bak in the 2007 presidential election; Lee's administration succeeded in replacing many progressive members of government-affiliated deliberative and advisory committees with members of "New Right" organisations.
-Lee's successor, Park Geun-hye (the eldest daughter of dictator Park Chung Hee), continued to maintain close relationships with these modern conservative social groups, even as her administration displayed an antagonistic attitude towards anti-government demonstrations and labor strikes.
+Initially, these "New Right" groups contained many figures connected to the traditional conservative establishment and as a result they initially struggled to differentiate themselves from old-school conservatives from the dictatorship era.
+This could be seen following the victory of conservative Lee Myung-bak in the 2007 presidential election; Lee's administration succeeded in replacing many progressive members of government-affiliated deliberative and advisory committees with members of "New Right" organizations.
+Lee's successor, Park Geun-hye (the eldest daughter of the "Old Right" authoritarian Park Chung Hee), continued to maintain close relationships with these New Right conservative social groups, even as her administration displayed an antagonistic attitude towards anti-government leftist demonstrations and labor strikes.

 Unlike the moderate early New Right movement in the 2000s, the New Right movement has become increasingly extreme since the 2010s.
-Some New Right scholars have come under criticism for supporting the historical revisionist and extreme right-wing view of Gwangju Uprising.
+It began with the rise of "Taegukgi rallies" (Street Mobilization), who were outraged by the impeachment of Park Geun-hye, which was seen by her supporters as politically motivated.
+Mainly elderly conservatives, they became increasing disillusioned at the conservative establishment for having supported the impeachment process, an unforgivable act in the politically polarized political environment of South Korea.
+The movement previously operated via seminars and books then escalated into massive weekly street protests aimed at delegitimizing the liberal Moon Jae-in government, which was further fueled by conservative YouTube channels, which weaponized disinformation, extreme anti-communism and conspiracy theories regarding Park's downfall.
+New Right scholars began to come under criticism for supporting the historical revisionist and extreme right-wing view of Gwangju Uprising.
+Critics viewed Moon's engagement policies toward North Korea as either a dangerous delusion or a deliberate capitulation to Pyongyang and argued that his administration was overly trusting of the Kim regime, undermined national security and weakened the alliance with the United States.

+In the early 2020s, the movement broadened its reach to disenfranchised young men in their 20s and 30s after having shifted part of its focus towards modern grievance politics, utilizing fierce anti-feminist rhetoric and economic populism to court young voters who felt alienated by the liberal social policies of the Moon administration.
+Mainstream conservative politics began to integrate these hardline elements, which was a contributing factor to Yoon Suk-yeol election as president in 2022.

-There is an evaluation that the pro-Japanese New Right movement has a direct or indirect effect on the foreign policy of the Yoon Suk Yeol government.
+There is an evaluation that the New Right movement has a direct or indirect effect on the Yoon Suk Yeol government.